-- " Locate an informational kiosk at the center of the platform.
-This kiosk typically includes system signage, maps, and information, as well as a passenger emergency telephone.
-Provide conduit to this kiosk as part of future-proofing.
-See ST Architectural and Directive drawings for additional details on the information kiosk. - " Digital dynamic signage is a key requirement at platforms to provide arrival information.
-See section 3.2.2 for additional information. - " Ensure passengers with vision impairments do not mistake gaps between trains as train doors by installing Between Car Barriers at the edge of the platform aligned with the train car connector.
-See Sound Transit Directive Drawings. - " Use gates at the ends of the platform to prevent patrons from accessing the tracks. - " Art and advertising may be located on the platform in selected locations.
-See sections 3.3.4 and 3.3.11 for more information.
+- " Locate an informational signage at the center of the platform.
+Signage can be surface mounted to a wall such as the elevator enclosure or free standing, or incorporated into a kiosk and typically includes system signage, maps, and information, as well as a passenger emergency telephone.
+Provide conduit to center platform informational signage as part of futureproofing.
+See ST Architectural Standard drawings for additional details. - " Digital dynamic signage is a key requirement at platforms to provide arrival information.
+See Section 3.2.2 for additional information. - " Ensure passengers with vision impairments do not mistake gaps between trains as train doors by installing Between Car Barriers at the edge of the platform aligned with the train car connector.
+See Sound Transit Standard Drawings. - " Use gates at the ends of the platform to prevent patrons from accessing the tracks. - " Art and advertising may be located on the platform in selected locations.
+See Sections 3.3.4 and 3.3.11 for more information.